HCL-HUBL/ARRAN/README.md

-# HCL-GWAS
+# ARRAN

 ## Introduction

-This Nextflow pipeline is designed to perform Genome Wide Association Studies (GWAS) and Rare Variants Association Tests (RVAT).
+ARRAN (Automatic and Reproductible Rare variants and gwas Analyses in Nextflow) is a Nextflow pipeline designed to perform Genome Wide Association Studies (GWAS) and Rare Variants Association Tests (RVAT).
 This ReadMe contains step-by-step instructions to configure and run the pipeline.

 This pipeline uses Plink to perform QC steps and SAIGE/XWAS to perform the association tests.
 It includes: